Azure-Samples/azure-scale-set-smart-downscale/README.md

 ## What in this repository

 1.	**httpTriggerAutoScale** Azure Function C# source code.
 There are timer and HTTP functions.
 Currently, the function only monitors two metrics: CPU and Disk, it can be changed in source code.
-2.	**metrics_config.json** Azure template for Linux diagnostic extension.
-You can read more details about that format and usage here.
+2.	**metrics_config.json** Azure template for Azure Linux Diagnostic Extension.
+You can read more details about that format and usage [here](https://docs.microsoft.com/ru-ru/azure/azure-monitor/platform/diagnostics-extension-schema).
-3.	**metrics_config_win.json** Azure template for Windows diagnostic extension.
-You can read more details about that format and usage here.
+3.	**metrics_config_win.json** Azure template for Azure Windows Diagnostic Extension.
+You can read more details about that format and usage [here](https://docs.microsoft.com/ru-ru/azure/azure-monitor/platform/diagnostics-extension-schema).
 4.	**scale_set_create.sh** Automation script that deploys and configures all needed azure services.
 The script has a list of parameters that covered below.

 Here is a list of Azure services and entities to deploy and to fully configure by the script: